Société Générale is acquiring freelancer challenger bank Shine – TechCrunch

 Société Générale could offer Shine to its business customers.
 And as freelancers start working with other people and turn their small independent business into a full-fledged company, Shine could also tell its customers to choose Société Générale for their business bank account.

 Shine will also take advantage of Société Générale’s banking license and products.
-As a Shine customer, you could image getting a credit line from Société Générale.
+As a Shine customer, you could imagine getting a credit line from Société Générale.
 Having a banking giant behind you could greatly improve Shine’s offering.
 Now, let’s see if Société Générale manages to boost the potential of Shine.

-Note: Update: A spokesperson from Société Générale and a spokesperson from Shine have refuted the price of the acquisition.
-According to new information that I obtained from sources, the acquisition is happening over several tranches with the first payment currently happening.
-Combined, those tranches represent a total amount of around €100 million.
-In addition to that, founders will receive cash incentives if they can achieve certain goals over several years.